dennisXZX/web-developer-notes/Git.md

 #### Fundamentals

 At its core, Git is like a key value store.
 The key is a SHA1 (40-digit hexadecimal number), the value is the compressed data called `blob`, which represents a single file.
-For directory, it is stored in a `tree`.
+For directory, it is stored in a `tree`, which can itself contains `blob` or `tree`.
 In Git, the same content would only be stored once, which means two identical `blobs` would have exactly the same SHA1 key.
 All the data about our repository is stored in the hidden `.git` directory.

 ```
 // ask Git for the SHA1 of the contents
 echo 'Hello' | git hash-object --stdin

-// generate SHA1 of the contents with metadata
+// generate SHA1 of the contents with metadata ('blob 14\0')
 // blob indicates it's a blob, 14 is the file size, \0 is the delimiter
 echo 'blob 14\0Hello' | openssl sha1
 ```